GSA/site-scanning-documentation/pages/candidate-scans.md

 This is a list of individual scans that _could_ be run with the Site Scanning program.
 This is a brainstorming page and all ideas are welcome.

-The list of scans that have alreadby been built and are active is [here](/scans#README).
-Feel free to suggest further ideas by [editing this page](https://github.com/18F/site-scanning-documentation/edit/master/scans/candidate-scans.md), [filing an issue](https://github.com/18F/site-scanning/issues) or emailing us at site-scanning@gsa.gov.
+The list of scans that have alreadby been built and are active [can be found here](https://digital.gov/guides/site-scanning/understand-the-data/).
+Feel free to suggest further ideas though by [editing this page](https://github.com/GSA/site-scanning-documentation/edit/main/pages/candidate-scans.md), [filing an issue](https://github.com/GSA/site-scanning/issues) or emailing us at site-scanning@gsa.gov.

-## Possibly Urgent Scans
-* Mobile Friendliness (b/c of IDEA Act dashboard needs)
-* Core Web Vitals (interest by leadership and relevance to Google search results [[note](https://9to5google.com/2020/11/10/google-search-page-speed/)])
-* 3rd party services/performance/? for pages like [this](https://www.performance.gov/cx/dashboard/va/vha/).
-* Search scan from Carter, as search.gov might use it.
-* high level numbers - e.g. what percent of each agency's sites have implemented DAP; avg.
-USWDS total; etc.
+## In the Works

-* ipv6 (given new policy around it).
+* IPv6 (given new policy around it).
 D. Harrity may be a user.
 [Note the NIST site](https://fedv6-deployment.antd.nist.gov/).

 ## Functional Scans for TTS Programs